 The Institute of Regional and International Studies (IRIS) at the American University of Iraq, Sulaimani (AUIS) is searching for a candidate to act as the Program Manager of the Iraq Leadership Fellows (ILF) program.
 As a joint effort between AUIS, the DT Institute, and the Konrad-Adenauer-Stiftung (KAS), the ILF program seeks to equip a generation of educated and socially engaged young Iraqis with the skills they need to positively transform their country.
 The program offers future Iraqi leaders an opportunity to learn cutting edge techniques in campaigning, communication, community organizing, and advocacy.
 This is accomplished through three multi-day training workshops with world-class trainers, interactions with guest speakers and through peer-to-peer engagement with alumni of the ILF program.
 The Program Manager shall be responsible for establishing outreach to and understanding the needs of young Iraqi social and political activists, for creatively suggesting new ways in which the fellowship could be designed to provide the greatest value for fellows, for building relationships with new potential trainers and guest speakers who could contribute to the fellowship, for applying for grants to provide financial support for the program, and for the day-to-day operations of ILF.

-- At least 5 years-experience running complex educational, humanitarian, or civil society programs, and administering budgets accordingly
+- Program management experience running educational, humanitarian, or civil society programs

-- Wide network of political and civil society contacts in Iraq (and Iraqi Kurdistan)
+- Wide network of political and civil society contacts in Iraq (and Iraqi Kurdistan), particularly among young professionals and early career leaders

-- BA in a relevant field (international relations, business, political science, etc.); Masters preferred
+- BA in a relevant field (international relations, business, political science, etc.)

-- A skilled orator capable of giving presentations and communicating to diverse audiences in both English and Arabic
+- Capable of communicating to diverse audiences in both English and Arabic

 - Fluent in Arabic and English (Knowledge of Kurdish preferred)